 Once you’ve created a story map, or found one that’s publicly available, you can embed them in your website or blog.
-In this example we’ll use a publicly shared story map, one that uses the story map swipe template that compares two maps, in this case obesity and diabetes.
+In this example we’ll use a publicly shared story map, one that uses Story Map Swipe and Spyglass that provides a view of Chicago using an historic map layer from the David Rumsey collection and current imagery.

 To embed the story map in a website or blog we can use an iframe tag.
 The iframe tag is supported in all major browsers including Internet Explorer, Chrome, Firefox, Safari, and Opera.

-Here’s the completed HTML used to place the story map inside our blog with dimensions of 720 pixels by 600 pixels.
-The URL to the story map is highlighted, and is used in the src attribute:
+Here’s the completed HTML used to place the story map with fixed dimensions of 720 pixels by 600 pixels.
+Note the URL to the story map used in the src attribute:

-Bear in mind that some templates will work better than others when placed into constrained website or blog dimensions.
-So adjust your website accordingly to provide the best results, or choose templates that look best within small dimensions.
+Tip: Some templates will work better than others when placed into constrained website or blog space.
+Adjust your website accordingly to provide the best results, or choose templates that look best within your specific dimensions.